3BioCompBio/EvoStability/README.md

 ### (6) Estimation of $p$-values for pairwise correlation comparisons

-File `./p_values.ods` contains all pairwise p-values discussed in Supplementary Section 7 which compares performances measured in Sections 3.1, 3.3 and 3.5.
+File `./p_values.ods` contains all pairwise p-values discussed in Supplementary Section 3 which compares performances measured in Sections 3.1, 3.3 and 3.6.

+### (7) Statistical analysis

+Some Python scripts to replicate the statistical analyses of the paper are provided in `./analysis/`.

 ## Conventions and units